The Software Product Management Blog

 Great sites for picking website color schemes

 I have a hard time with colors.
 I don’t know if I’m actually color blind but I will admit that from time to time I’ve left the house with two different color socks.
 I know my inability to ascertain color can hamper my ability to create visually pleasing web sites but I don’t want to stick to black and white.
 However, finding color designs to steal (ahem, borrow) is extremely tedious.
+If you’re color scheme challenged like I am then check out some of these websites to help you create eye pleasing color palettes.

 Read More